pkalivas/radiate/docs/source/gp.md

 ## Regression

-In machine learning its common, if not required, to have a regression task.
+In machine learning its common to have a regression task.
 This is where you have a set of inputs and outputs, and you want to find a function that maps the inputs to the outputs.
-In Radiate, we can use genetic programming to evolve a tree or graph that fits the data.
-The regression `problem` is a special type of `problem` that allows you to define a set of inputs and outputs, and then evolve a tree or graph that fits the data.
+In Radiate, we can use genetic programming to evolve a `tree` or `graph` that fits the data.
+The regression `problem` is a special type of `problem` that allows you to define a set of inputs and outputs, and then evolve a `tree` or `graph` that fits the data.
 The regression problem can be used with both trees and graphs, and it will automatically handle the encoding and decoding of the data.

-Lets take a quick look at how we would put together a regression problem using a tree and a graph.
+Lets take a quick look at how we would put together a regression problem using a `tree` and a `graph`.

 === ":fontawesome-brands-python: Python"